dask-contrib/dask-awkward/docs/how-to/io.rst

 Creating dask-awkward collections typically begins with reading from either local disk or cloud storage.
-There is built-in support for datasets stored in Parquet or JSON format.
+There is built-in support for datasets stored in Parquet or JSON format, along support for reading text files with each line treated as an element of an array.

 Take this code-block for example: